 How to Make Healthy Chocolate Almond Milk

-- SOAK the almonds 6 to 48 hours (depending on how creamy you want the milk).
+- SOAK the almonds 6 to 24 hours (depending on how creamy you want the milk).
 Use ½ cup of almonds for every 1½ to 2 cups water.

 - DRAIN the almonds.

-- POUR water into a high-speed blender.
+- POUR 2 cups of fresh water into a high-speed blender.
 I recommend the Vitamix.

-- ADD the cacao or cocoa powder, almonds, dates (or other sweetener), cinnamon, and pinch of salt into the blender.
+- ADD the cacao or cocoa powder, almonds, dates (or sweetener of choice), cinnamon, and pinch of sea salt into the blender.

 - BLEND for 1 minute.

-- SQUEEZE the chocolate milk through a nut milk bag.
+- SQUEEZE the chocolate milk through the nut milk bag.
 The almond pulp will stay in the bag.
 Use the pulp in smoothies or muffins.